Vijaya Ramanayake: Finance

 In the late 1980s Ramanayake branched into the finance world with several other partners and created Tharanga Investments Ltd. The company ran a public bus service, imported vehicles for sale and invested in a number of other projects throughout the country and in Singapore.
-Unfortunately this venture was short lived and was unsuccessful.
+This venture was short lived and was unsuccessful.

 Later life

 In 1988 Ramanayake moved to Canada with his wife Nelum and son, Tharanga.
 While there, he produced a Sri Lankan radio program, put on concerts by popular Sri Lankan artists and screened a number of Sri Lankan theatrical releases in Toronto.

 Ramanayake returned to Sri Lanka in the late 1990s and successfully relaunched his Tharanga record store.
 A number of stores were in various shopping districts within Colombo.
 His wife Nelum later joined him in Colombo.
 His son Tharanga remained in Toronto, Canada.

 Ramanayake became terminally ill with cancer at the age of 71.
-He passed away 4 months after his diagnosis on 26 October 2016.
+He died 4 months after his diagnosis on 26 October 2016.